BizTalk Server: Teach me something new about Flat Files (or not) – Positional Files

 If we select the Flat File Schema that we just created and access to its properties, we can see that by default all properties are preconfigured so that we can perform tests to our message transformation:

-• The input instance file is configured with the file which was used to create the schema;
+• The input instance file is configured with the file that was used to create the schema.

 BizTalk Flat-File Schema Wizard Testing positional